Hotel Vermont: Local Luxurious Lodging

 You might have an idea of what life is like in Vermont; rustic barns, green mountains, sprawling meadows, farm-to-table fresh food and artisan crafts.
 Now picture a hotel that has captured all of that in one luxury property.
 The Hotel Vermont has done a remarkable job of bringing our landscape into the hotel.
 It is truly one of a kind.
 From the reclaimed wood floors, to the slate walls, the flannel blankets, the handmade vases and the bark pencils, you are sure to feel right at home in this unique space.

 Bedtime isn’t just about turndown service, it is all about helping you get a good night’s sleep.
-You will find a perfectly placed Bed Time Menu on your bed offering aromatherapy, flannel PJs, a Vermont Teddy bear and even a library of Vermont bed time stories!
+You will find a perfectly placed Bed Time Menu on your bed.
+It offers aromatherapy, flannel PJs, a Vermont Teddy bear and even a library of Vermont bedtime stories!

 Disclosure: While I was invited to Hotel Vermont and they paid for some of my expenses, my review reflects the honest opinions of my experience without outside influence.